RFK assassin moves closer to freedom with help of 2 Kennedys

 Sirhan said he was too old to be involved in the Middle East conflict and would detach himself from it.

-“The same argument can be said or made that I can be a peacemaker and a contributor to a friendly nonviolent way of resolving the issue,” said Sirhan, who told the panel the hoped to live with his blind brother in Pasadena, California.
+“The same argument can be said or made that I can be a peacemaker and a contributor to a friendly nonviolent way of resolving the issue,” said Sirhan, who told the panel that he hoped to live with his blind brother in Pasadena, California.

 Melley reported from Los Angeles.